chrismejia/mongoose-intro-holostats/mongoose-guide.md

 We can create an array of items by simply wrapping the `Type` in array brackets.

 `mongoose.SchemaTypes.ObjectId]` tells MongoDB that this field is a reference to another `ObjectId`; another Idol object.
+We'll come back to this value later on in the `.populate()` section.

 We can also nest fields inside a document since documents are JSON-based; same rules apply here.